nrinaudo/nrinaudo.github.com/_articles/pl/type_checking.md

 \end{prooftree}

 We know we want $fun$ to be a function, so our first step will be confirm that.
-We don't have any constraint on what kind of function $fun$ is, though.
+We don't have any constraint on what kind of function.
 It can be from any type to any type, so long as it's a function.
 \begin{prooftree}
   \AXC{$\Gamma \vdash fun : X \to Y$}
   \UIC{$\Gamma \vdash \texttt{Apply}\ fun\ arg :\ ???$}